 Feel free to comment below with any questions you might have or if you have a favorite tip to share about Cannery Row or Monterey Bay, California.

-Related Post: One Week Southern California Itinerary + Disneyland
+Related Post: Best Day Trips in Southern California near Disneyland